DerpyStudent/cca-programming-electronics-fall-2016-monday/project-template.md

 # Your Project Title Here

 One-sentence summary of your project goes here.
+Then, make sure you have each of these sections completed:

 ## Summary